webpack-contrib/exports-loader/README.md

 Useful when a source file does not contain exports or something does not export.

+For further hints on compatibility issues, check out [Shimming](https://webpack.js.org/guides/shimming/) of the official docs.

 > ⚠ By default loader generate ES module named syntax.
 >
 > ⚠ Be careful, existing exports (`export`/`module.exports`/`exports`) in the original code and exporting new values can cause failure.